 Behavior Design

-• I am competent in using experimental designs to guide the measurement of metrics.
-My experience includes creating important measurement systems for social media.
-These methods have successfully helped individuals identify key behaviors for success.
+Competent in employing experimental designs to guide the measurement of marketing metrics.
+My experience includes developing measurement systems for social media.
+My past methods have successfully helped individuals identify key behaviors for success.
 In the narrative of consumer behavior, empathetic-centered design is crucial.
 By applying a single-subject methodology, I boosted my Instagram followers from 1,900 to 4,300, a 126.32% increase, and my YouTube subscribers from 2,100 to 7,000, marking a 233.33% increase.

-• Partnering with me offers a significant advantage: my deep understanding goes beyond basic principles of behavior.
-As a Board-Certified Behavior Analyst, I possess expert knowledge in this field.
-This allows me to effectively disseminate your content as intended within the ABA niche.
+Partnering with me offers a significant advantage: my deep understanding goes beyond basic principles of behavior.
+As a Board Certified Behavior Analyst (BCBA), I possess expert knowledge in behavior analysis.
+This allows me to effectively disseminate content to the ABA niche as intended..
 My expertise extends across various subspecialties, a level of specialization a generic marketer cannot provide in the ABA niche.
 For instance, I have applied my marketing skills to projects for providers specializing in Comprehensive Behavioral Intervention for Tics (CBIT), Organizational Behavior Management (OBM), Parent Training Courses, and Acceptance and Commitment Therapy (ACT).

-• As part of the non-board marketing committee for the California Association of Behavior Analysis, I managed the organization’s Instagram account with others while primarily generating content on a given schedule leading up to their annual conference.
+As part of the non-board marketing committee for the California Association of Behavior Analysis (CalABA), I managed the organization’s Instagram account with others while primarily generating content on a given schedule leading up to their annual conference.

 As a team, our collaborative efforts led to a 11893.3% increase increase in reach (1.5k to 179.9k) and attracted 319 new followers in the month leading up to the conference.
-My role involved creating GFX and VFX individualized to their theme, “Turning Inspiration into ACTION.”
+My role involved implementing content strategies through GFX and VFX that was developed and individualized to their theme, “Turning Inspiration into ACTION.”
 During this time, I worked closely with behavior analysts to tailor content based on their feedback before publication.

 Why does a Behavioral intervention work for Tics?